Can you smell sewer gas in your bathroom? Is water leaking around the toilet bowl? Your toilet flange might need to be replaced.

 Plastic Toilet Flanges

-These are the most affordable models and are generally made of polyvinyl chloride — PVC.
-It’s a strong, durable, lightweight and rust-resistant material (2).
+Plastic flanges are the most affordable models and are usually made of polyvinyl chloride — PVC.
+PVC is a strong, durable, lightweight, and rust-resistant material (2).

-Other products contain ABS plastic, which is even stronger and can cover the sound of water running through.
+Some plastic flanges are made using ABS plastic, which is even stronger and can reduce the noise of water running through.

-You’ll find flanges entirely made of plastic, while others include a metal ring affixed on the top.
+You will see flanges made entirely of plastic, while some others have a metal ring at the top.

 Pros